CERES-RUB/academic-skills/01_Textarten.md

 For a term paper a student should work independently on a chosen topic.
 This includes the litera-ture consultation and presentation of the state of research, as well as the formulation of a clear structure and answering an independently developed research question.
 A term paper must also meet certain formal requirements, such as correct citation style and the creation of a bibliography.
-For more details see section [Term Papers] (02_Term_Papers.html#sec:term_papers).
+For more details see section [Term Papers](02_Term_Papers.html#sec:term_papers).

 A presentation (_Referat_) has a different objective than a term paper.
 It should not so much deal with a question, which was developed by oneself, but rather give an overview of a certain topic.
 However, the formal requirements are the same as for a term paper.